28 Different Types of Weevils With Pictures

 Naupactus Peregrinus is a unique type of weevil native to South America but has since spread to other parts of the world, including North America and Europe.

-Unlike other types of weevils, the Naupactus Peregrinus feeds on various plants and crops, including fruit trees, vines, and ornamental plants.
+Unlike other weevils, the Naupactus Peregrinus feeds on various plants and crops, including fruit trees, vines, and ornamental plants.

 This makes it a particularly destructive pest that can cause significant damage to crops and gardens.